SaltyAom/niku/README.md

 Since everything is a widget, a style property like `Padding`, `Align`, `FractionallySizedBox`, `Tooltip` is nested to compose a simple widget.

 `Niku` allow developer to style property using builder or `SwiftUI modifier like` to compose styling.
-By reducing the nested hell andbracket usage in Flutter which made styling Flutter widget more maintainable.
+By reducing the nested hell andbracket usage in Flutter, made styling Flutter widget more maintainable.

 <p align="center">
   <img src="https://raw.githubusercontent.com/saltyaom/niku/main/doc/images/korone-drake-format.jpg" alt="Comparison" />